LGN520/farreach-public/benchmark.md

 		- `targetrotation`: the non-bottleneck server index in the iteration (eg.: 10)
 		- `targetthpt`: throughput target of this rotation, only applicable for exp2
 		- The above arguments of `scripts/exps/run_makeup_rotation_exp.sh` are determined by the missing iteration of the server rotation for the specific experiment
-			- For example, for exp_ycsb, you may pass arguments with `expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10`
+			- For example, for exp_throughput, you may pass arguments with `expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10`
 				- The script will deploy the bottleneck serveridx 14 in {first server} and the non-bottleneck serveridx 10 in {second server} for the single iteration, and update the raw statistics in place
 	- Note: `scripts/exps/run_makeup_rotation_exp.sh` **should NOT support exp_dynamic or exp_snapshot**, as the experiments of dynamic workload patterns do NOT use server rotation
-		- Therefore, this script ONLY works for experiments with server rotation: exp_key_distribution, exp_latency, exp_scalability, exp_value_size, exp_write_ratio, and exp_ycsb
+		- Therefore, this script ONLY works for experiments with server rotation: exp_key_distribution, exp_latency, exp_scalability, exp_value_size, exp_write_ratio, and exp_throughput
 	- Note: `scripts/exps/run_makeup_rotation_exp.sh` **now does NOT support the failure of the first iteration** (i.e., ONLY the bottleneck partition is deployed in {first server})
 		- You may refer to [Section 4.2](#42-static-workload-server-rotation) (especially for Step 4) to use `scripts/remote/test_server_rotation_p1.sh`
 		- Make sure `scripts/global.sh`, `scripts/common.sh`, and `${method}/config.ini` are correctly configured before running `scripts/remote/test_server_rotation_p1.sh`